Overview

 Which dataset splits should be used for training and evaluation?

-For training and validation, participants can use the nuScenes v1.0-trainval split, which contains 850 scenes.
-For testing and evaluations on the website, participants should use the nuScenes v1.0-test split, which contains 150 scenes.
+For training and validation, participants can use the nuScenes v1.0-trainval split, which contains approximately 850 scenes.
+For testing and evaluations on the website, participants should use the nuScenes v1.0-test split, which contains approximately 150 source scenes.
+The current doScenes instruction-conditioned leaderboard uses the 127 test scenes with non-empty language instructions.
+The test split may be used only to generate leaderboard submissions; test-set ground truth is not publicly available, and no training, validation, model selection, or tuning is allowed on the test split.

-Can ground-truth future trajectories from the test split be used during training?
+Can ground-truth future trajectories from the test split be used?

-No. Ground-truth future trajectories from the nuScenes v1.0-test split must not be used during training.
+No. Ground-truth future trajectories from the nuScenes v1.0-test split must not be used for training, validation, tuning, model selection, submission debugging, or any other part of method development.

 What do I need to include with my submission?

-Submissions should include a prediction CSV file in the required format, a public code repository link, and a paper PDF link.
-Submitted papers are encouraged to follow the CVPR paper format.
+Submissions should include a prediction CSV file named submission.csv, a public code repository link, and a paper PDF link.
+Participants must also report instruction-conditioned ADE, baseline ADE, and ΔADE.

 Where do the required inputs for prediction come from?